pnkj-kmr/infra-patch-manager/README.md

 WantedBy=multi-user.target
 ```

-_to enable the service for linux system. refer these steps as_
+_To enable the service for linux system. refer these steps as_

 ```
 cd /etc/systemd/system